-- God chose certain men in the Bible to be Covenant Representatives (Eg Abraham, Noah, Jesus)
+- God chose certain men in history to be Covenant Representatives (Eg Abraham, Noah, Jesus)

 - God chose a nation through whom he would bless the others

 - God chose certain people to fulfil certain tasks

 So whenever we come across this word in the text we must be careful to ascertain which use it is being put to.
 Many people have caused themselves a great deal of confusion by inferring the wrong sense of the word in a text that is speaking about something quite different.